Leafwing-Studios/leafwing-website/content/blog/skeptics-guide-to-machine-learning/index.md

    3. Traditionally the domain of statistics: use traditional methods when you can!
    4. Very hard to automatically scale: generally the impact will be in shaping decisions that you make and act on.
 3. **Generation:** create more samples that look like your training data, but different.
-   1. This is the current wave of LLM and image generation hype.
+   1. This is the current wave of LLM and image generation and voice cloning hype.
    2. Make art!
 Or voices!
 Or reams of eerily quasi-accurate text!
 Summarize documents!
    3. Generally requires a ton of data and expensive computation.
 4. **Reinforcement learning:** create an agent that learns and responds to a challenging or dynamic environment.